 The Oregon Health Authority Emergency Medical Services Program (OHA-EMS) is about to begin the process of renewing licenses for approximately 10,000 licensed emergency medical services providers.
 As you can imagine, this places a great deal of additional work and stress on a limited and busy OHA-EMS staff.
 There are a couple of things you can do to help the OHA-EMS staff during this very busy time.

 Before calling OHA-EMS for answers to common questions, be sure you have read your renewal instructions, gone online to research your question at the OHA-EMS website at 1.USA.GOV/OREGONEMS, or contacted your agency training officer.
 Most of your questions can be answered through one of those options.

 Be sure you have updated your address.
-Every year thousands of pieces of undeliverable mail are returned to the Oregon Health Authority, Emergency Medical Services (OHA-EMS) due to incorrect addresses on file for licensees.
+Every year thousands of pieces of undeliverable mail are returned to the Oregon Health Authority Emergency Medical Services (OHA-EMS) due to incorrect addresses on file for licensees.
 OHA-EMS will begin sending out license renewal letters March 18-22.
-Because renewal letters are not forwarded to corrected addresses through the Postal Service, it is critical that OHA-EMS have your most current address and contact information on file.
-To change your address please go to the OHA-EMS website and fill out a Reportable Actions Form for Individual and submit through e-mail, fax, or USPS.
+Because renewal letters are not forwarded to corrected addresses through the U.S. Postal Service (USPS), it is critical that OHA-EMS have your most current address and contact information on file.
+To change your address, please go to the OHA-EMS website and fill out a Reportable Actions Form for Individual and submit it through e-mail, fax or USPS.
 If you have not received a renewal packet in the mail by April 1, 2013, please contact OHA-EMS.

-When completing the online renewal application read all instructions carefully.
+When completing the online renewal application, carefully read all instructions.
 Many common mistakes can be avoided by following the instructions and re-checking your work as you go.

 OHA-EMS thanks you in advance for sharing this article with other EMS providers and helping us navigate the busy license renewal season.